The UNAVI Vision

 Creation and Autopoiesis

 At the heart of The Wired is a computation layer powered by WebAssembly.
-Its goal is autopoiesis: systems that define and maintain their own behavior through internal logic.

 The Vision

-UNAVI exists to give form to The Wired — to make spatial hypermedia usable, open, and accessible.
-For decades, the web has been a network of text and images.
+For decades, the Web has been a network of text and images.
 It is expressive, but fundamentally two-dimensional.
 People, however, perceive and understand information through spatial relationships.
-Presence, distance, orientation, and shared environments all influence how we think and communicate.
+Presence, distance, orientation, and environment all influence how we think and communicate.

-When information lives in space, it becomes clearer, more navigable, and more concrete.
-The Wired extends the Internet into the form it was always meant to take.
+UNAVI’s goal is to reintroduce these spatial qualities to digital life.
+When information lives in space, it becomes clearer, more navigable, and more natural.
+The Wired gives the Internet the form it was always meant to take.

 Principles